TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/AZU-13 Files, App Services, CDN, DNS & Database/AZU-13.4 Azure Files.md

 ### Overcome challenges
 - Learned what Azure Files is used for
 - Learned how to use Azure Files
+- Learned key differences between solutions similar to Azure Files

 ### Results

 ## What is Azure Files?
 Azure Files offers fully managed file shares in the cloud that are accessible via SMB or NFS.
-It allows you to create shareable storage
+It allows you to create shareable storage, that can be accessed from different computers.

 ## Why should you use Azure Files?